MomentaiBro/WtG_seven/README.md

 https://www.youtube.com/watch?v=LTMNdqsFh9M&ab_channel=OnlineTutorials

 A tip before starting:
-    find at least 4 different codes of colors you like.
+    find at least 4 different hex codes of colors you like.
     If you don't care, here are some for you to copy and paste.
     Enjoy <3